aswinvk28/ai-in-business/Notes/Introduction-to-AI-in-Business/Using-AI-and-ML-in-Business/notes.md

 [https://mindmajix.com/bpm-tools](https://mindmajix.com/bpm-tools)

 Reason: A BPM is associated with data intensive processes.
 Management of outcome rather than tasks is the key.
-Data management and maintennace of data are key aspects that enable success.
+Data management and maintenance of data are key aspects that enable success.